Our personnel should:

 See how allegations of sexual exploitation and abuse involving UN Personnel are managed in this infographic:

 Record-keeping and data tracking of allegations of misconduct and subsequent actions started in 2006.
-In July 2008, the Department of Field Support launched the Misconduct Tracking System (MTS), a global database and confidential tracking system for all allegations of misconduct involving peacekeeping personnel.
+In July 2008, the UN Secretariat launched the Misconduct Tracking System (MTS), a global database and confidential tracking system for all allegations of misconduct involving peacekeeping personnel.
+Allegations of misconduct received since 2015 are recorded in a searchable live public database with email notification system.

-To improve transparency and accountability in the handling of cases of misconduct the Department of Peacekeeping Operations has requested that each Troop Contributing Country (TCC) provide the legal framework applicable to its contingent when deployed to a UN Mission.
+To improve transparency and accountability in the handling of cases of misconduct the Department of Peace Operations has requested that each Troop and Police Contributing Country (T/PCC) provide the legal framework applicable to its contingent and/or officers when deployed to a UN Mission.